Roselyn House School

 Roselyn House School is committed to implementing The TEAM TEACH Approach (working together to safeguard People and Services).
 Roselyn House School acknowledges that physical techniques are only a part of a whole setting approach to behaviour management.
 In line with this Roselyn House School is committed to working within a framework for accessing training in that:

-- It will review its Behaviour policy and Care and Control Policy on a 12 to 18 month cycle.
+It will review its Behaviour Policy and Care and Control Policy on a 12 month cycle

 ‘Team-Teach techniques seek to avoid injury to the service user, but it is possible that bruising or scratching may occur accidentally, and these are not to be seen necessarily as a failure of professional technique, but a regrettable and infrequent side effect of ensuring that the service user remains safe’.